Substate/Substate/README.md

 ## ✅ Testing

-Test states and sub-states by creating a store and dispatching actions to it.
+Test states and sub-states by creating a store and sending actions to it.
 Use the store’s `state` method to query values.

 ```swift
 func testCounter() throws {